6 False Myths About the Vtuber Community

 Acrobatic indie cat gremlin vtuber Filian

-There are corporations focused on vtuber content.
+There are many corporations focused on vtuber content.
 These are called vtuber agencies, and their talents are commonly referred to as “corpo vtubers”.

-Currently, 4 agencies dominate the market of corporate vtubers:
+Currently, 3 agencies dominate the market of corporate vtubers:

 Some popular indie vtubers would be: